dypsilon/perfception/README.md

 perfception collect --level info
 ```

-Collecting and outputing the logs to a file in addition to the STDOUT.
+Collecting and outputting the logs to a file in addition to the STDOUT.

 ```bash
 perfception collect 2>&1 | tee logs/collect`date '+%Y-%m-%d_%H-%M-%S'`.log